 If you’re looking for more storage capacity and the ability to attach panniers around a child seat, this double-bag from Basil is an excellent budget option.
 It’s got a 35L capacity, reflective bits to make you more visible in the dark, and a closure that allows you to lock your panniers to your bike.
 I love that these are so roomy, but also actually beautiful.
 That’s a bit of a Cinderella pannier, I have to say!

 This Willex shopper can hold a whopping 13 litres of stuff, and is really, properly waterproof.
 It has four little knobbly feet on it, and it’s built to stay stiff, so you can set it on the ground and it won’t slump over into a puddle.
 Belgian brand Willex have their own special locking system which means you can be sure it’s not coming off your rear bike rack accidentally.
 The pattern isn’t my absolute favourite, and the other two colourways are butterflies which is really not my deal, but it looks like a very solid, practical shopper for a very reasonable price.

 Image courtesy of Bike Belle

-I have a deep love of satchels, and Bike Belle doesn’t disappoint with this blue and white canvas version.
+I have a deep love of satchels, and Bike Belle doesn’t disappoint with this red and white canvas version.
 Water-repellant canvas with leather trim, this retro beauty has a zippered flap that covers the pannier hooks when you take it off your bike, so you won’t catch it on your clothing.
 It also comes in cherry red.
 There’s a shoulder strap tucked in there too.

 Bike helmets.
 I know lots of people don’t like them, question their efficacy, and chafe against helmet laws.
 And while I appreciate how annoying they can be, I have also known a couple people who have avoided serious brain injury by wearing one.
 When you have a child and ride with them a lot, it is just easier to wear one than constantly argue about why they have to and why you don’t.